Will I Go Bald If My Dad Is Bald?

 So, even if you didn't inherit a "baldness variant" on the AR gene from your mom, you could still go bald if you've inherited other baldness genes from your dad—or even your mom.
 Studies have shown that male pattern baldness is polygenic, meaning it's influenced by multiple genes working together.

-A study shows that there are a total of 63 different genes associated with baldness.
+A study shows a total of 63 different genes associated with baldness.
 Another survey by XYON Health found that 81.5% of sons with hair loss had fathers who were also bald.
 Lastly, identical twin studies suggest that between 79 and 81 percent of baldness is determined by genetics.

 The takeaway?
 All these genes play a role.
 While your mom's genes might play a significant role in determining whether you'll lose your hair, your dad's genes matter, too.
 Baldness can come from either side of the family tree, making it more complex than blaming one parent!
 Understanding this complexity can help alleviate some of the anxiety associated with the uncertainty of hair loss.